jjdamico/jjdamico.github.io/index.md

 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
+about_button: https://rumble.com/joedamico # the link
+about_button_label: Rumble # the label on the button
-#about_button: LINK # the link
+about_button2: https://youtube.com/channel/UCwOZgrXfJi9ovBS5DNgx4vw # the link
-#about_button_label: LABEL # the label on the button
+about_button2_label: YouTube # the label on the button

 # optional portfolio section ------------------------------------------

 # By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
 In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.

 portfolio: music # the heading for your portfolio and title of your YAML file
-#portfolio_description: you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS. # a description to be desplayed below the heading and above the content
+#portfolio_description: Here you can find links to various video sharing platforms hosting Christian music composed by Joe D’Amico.

 # optional CTA section --------------------------------------------------